How happy are you with life? A bit too deep a question this early in the article? Ok, let’s try this: are you and your colleagues happy at work?

 There is a need for collaboration tools that enable people to work on the same document at the same time (without horrible version control issues from emailed document attachments and merging/formatting/pulling hair out).
 Various communication tools should be provided that are fit for purpose – email isn’t instant enough for a quick question, and instant messaging isn’t persistent and referenceable nor can either give the benefits of body language and tone to reinforce a message, so giving options will allow for an appropriate medium to be selected.

 With the right communication and collaboration tools, workers can still be part of the team regardless of the time of day/week that they are able to work, and wherever they are able to work from.

-At Linktech, we don’t just implement technology, we look for enablers specific to the ways your teamwork.
+At Linktech Australia, we don’t just implement technology, we look for enablers specific to the ways your teamwork.
 These enablers lead to positive impacts such as greater gender equality through flexibility for modern families and a workplace that people enjoy being a part of.

 If you would like to discuss ways of enhancing your Digital Workspace to untether from the desk, attain greater flexibility in your work and life, and have a happier workplace, we’d love to have a conversation about the available tools that will help you achieve these goals.
 Contact us today